bloomberg/chromium.bb/docs/fuchsia_build_instructions.md

 ## Build

-Currently, not all targets build on Fuchsia.
-You can build base\_unittests, for
+All targets included in the GN build should build successfully.
+You can also build a specific binary, for example, base\_unittests:
-example:

 ```shell
 $ autoninja -C out/fuchsia base_unittests